Aktion AB: Intelligenzaktion

-The first mass murder of the intelligentsia, and any other people suspected of potential anti-Nazi activity, began in September 1939 as German troops began invading Poland and continued until the next spring.
-This was seen by Nazi Germany as a pre-emptive measure to keep the Polish resistance scattered and to prevent the Poles from revolting during the planned German invasion of France.

-This was the Intelligenzaktion, a plan to eliminate Poland's intelligentsia and leadership in the western and central part of the present Polish state, territory annexed by Germany after the invasion, realized by Einsatzgruppen and Volksdeutscher Selbstschutz, a militia raised from the ethnic Germans in Poland.
-As the result of this operation 100,000 Polish nobles, teachers, entrepreneurs, social workers, priests, judges and political activists were arrested (save those whose skills were temporarily needed for civil administrative purposes) in 10 regional actions.
-Of those, nearly 50,000 were executed and the rest sent to concentration camps that few survived.
+The first mass murder of the intelligentsia, and any other people suspected of potential anti-Nazi activity, began in September 1939, after the German invasion of Poland, and continued until the next spring.
+It was conducted in part according to an "enemies of the Reich list" prepared before the war by the Gestapo members of the German minority in Poland and printed ahead of time by German intelligence as Sonderfahndungsbuch Polen (Special Prosecution Book-Poland).
+Nazi Germany regarded the operation as a pre-emptive measure to keep the Polish resistance scattered and prevent a possible uprising during the planned German invasion of France.
+Known as the Intelligenzaktion, this was a plan to eliminate Poland's intelligentsia and leadership in the western and central areas Germany annexed after the invasion.
+It was carried out by the Schutzstaffels (SS) Einsatzgruppen units, with the assistance of the Volksdeutscher Selbstschutz, a militia raised from the ethnic Germans in Poland.
+As the result of this operation 100,000 Polish nobles, teachers, entrepreneurs, social workers, priests, judges and political activists were arrested in ten regional actions.
+Some were spared because they were needed for civil administration.
+Nearly 50,000 of those arrested were executed, while the remainder were sent to concentration camps, where few survived.